Ian-Fogelman/psyduck/README.md

 ---

-This extension, Psyduck, allow you to query pokemon data natively inside your DuckDB instance.
+This extension, Psyduck, allows you to query pokémon data natively inside your DuckDB instance.

 ## Building